-The recoverable amount of the respective cashgenerating unit is determined using a value-in-use calculation of the cash flow projections taken from the latest five-year business planning approved by the Management Board and ratified by the Supervisory Board and discounted using the CGU's specific discount rate before tax.
-The cash flow projections of all the above CGUs are based on a constant average gross margin of 24% to 40% over the planning period depending on business model and customer/order structure.
-At an average of 11.70%, the KATEK Group's planned revenue growth for the planning period is within the range of the in4ma forecast for the worldwide EMS market (in4ma 2022).
+The recoverable amount of the respective cash-generating unit is determined using a value-in-use calculation of the cash flow projections taken from the latest five-year business planning approved by the Management Board and ratified by the Supervisory Board and discounted using the CGU's specific discount rate before tax.
+The planning for the Aisler Group CGU is still somewhat of an exception.
+Additional loss allowances were recorded in this regard in addition to the budget as the future development of the Aisler Group is subject to extra uncertainty as it is a start-up.
+The cash flow projections of all the above CGUs are based on average gross margins of 21% to 43% within the planning horizon, depending on the business model, customer base and structure of orders.
+The projected revenue growth of the KATEK Group in the planning period averaging 13.30% over the planning horizon, lies within the range forecast by in4ma for the global EMS market. (in4ma 2024).